Key Takeaways

 • Leave before you think you need to — in Paradise, some residents had 15 minutes; in Lahaina, many had zero warning.

-• Create and maintain 100 feet of defensible space around your home — it's the single most effective action to prevent structure loss.
+• Create and maintain 100 feet of defensible space around your home using the three-zone system; it's the single most effective action against structure loss.

 • Pre-plan and physically drive at least three evacuation routes before fire season; single-road bottlenecks killed people in both Paradise and Lahaina.